Sarah Simblet: Career

 Sarah started drawing at a very young age.

 Besides tutoring at Oxford, she is a guest lecturer at Barts and The London School of Medicine and Dentistry, teaching morphological anatomy and physiology from an art perspective to medical students.
 She also works with youth offenders at Feltham Prison and children in care in Oxfordshire.
-She also works from a studio in Oxford.
+In addition, she works from a studio in Oxford.
 Besides taking part in group exhibitions, she has exhibited in one-artist shows such as "Sarah Simblet-Drawings" at the Pitville Gallery in Cheltenham (1999), "Theaters of the Body" at Chris Church Picture Gallery in Oxford (1998), and "Five New Drawings" at the Long Room, New College, Oxford (1993).

 She has written three books which were published by Dorling Kindersley - ‘Anatomy for the Artist, ‘The Drawing Book’ and ‘Botany for the Artist.
 Her drawings are to be found in national and private collections including the Royal Academy of Art in London, and the Ashmolean in Oxford.
 She is a regular contributor to BBC radio and television programmes on natural history and art.

 In collaboration with Gabriel Hemery, she co-wrote "The New Sylva - a discourse of forest and orchard trees in the 21st century" published by Bloomsbury Publishing in 2014 to mark the 350th anniversary of John Evelyn's work "Sylva, or A Discourse of Forest-Trees and the Propagation of Timber".
 The 200 illustrations for this book necessitated lengthy trips to the native haunts of the trees and drawing them in situ or returning with specimens to her studio in Wootton, West Oxfordshire.